imixs/imixs-jsf-example/README.md

 To run Sample Application in a Docker container, the container need to be linked to a postgreSQL database container.
 The database connection is configured in the Wildfly standalone.xml file and can be customized to any other database system.

 ## 1. Build the Application
-Before you can start the container, build the application from sources
+Before you can start the container, build the application and the docker image from sources:

-	mvn clean install
+	mvn clean install -Pdocker-build

-## 2. Build the Docker Image

-After you have build the application, you can build the Docker image with the follwong command:

-	docker build --tag=imixs/imixs-sample .

-## 3. Starting the Application in a Docker Container
+## 2. Starting the Application in a Docker Container

-Now you can start the application.
+After you have build the application and the Docker image you can start the application.
 The workflow engine needs a SQL Database.
 Both containers can be started with one docker-compose command

 	docker-compose up